neondatabase/website/content/docs/guides/vercel.md

 This topic describes how to add the Neon Vercel integration to your Vercel project.

 <Admonition type="important">
 The Neon Vercel integration connects one Vercel project to one Neon project.
-The integration does not currently support sharing a PostgreSQL database (a Neon project) between two or more Vercel projects, nor does it support connecting a single Vercel project to two PostgreSQL databases (two Neon projects).
+The integration does not currently support sharing a Neon project between two or more Vercel projects, nor does it support connecting a single Vercel project to two or more Neon projects.
 </Admonition>

 Prerequisites: